"Genealogy: Where you confuse the dead and irritate the living."

 Three out of Patrick's four grandparents were born in Kentucky and spent most of their adult lives in Michigan.
 The fourth, his mother's mother, was born in Toronto of parents just off the boat from Cornwall, and her family moved to Michigan shortly after that.
 Patrick's mother's father's people, and his father's mother's people, were Appalachian merchants, farmers and laborers, a few prosperous, most not, descended from English and Scottish immigrants to the mid-Atlantic colonies.
 His father's father's people were the descendants of Catholic Maryland farmers who migrated to north central Kentucky in the late 1700s.
 Patrick has only a few known New England ancestors, all forebears of his father's mother.

 Teresa is descended, through both of her mother's parents, from Mormons who became Mormon in the earliest days of Mormonism.
-Most of these people were, in turn, descended from well-documented (but rarely affluent) colonial-era families of the 17th and 18th centuries, the large majority of which began in New England but a few of which started instead in New York, New Jersey, and Pennsylvania.
+Most of these people were, in turn, descended from well-documented (but rarely affluent) colonial-era families of the 17th and 18th centuries, the large majority of whom began in New England but a few of whom started instead in New York, New Jersey, and Pennsylvania.
 Teresa's father was a convert to the Mormon church; his own paternal grandparents were first-generation immigrants from Denmark, and his maternal grandmother was the daughter of two Quebeçois who emigrated to Illinois.
 Teresa grew up in a large LDS family, several members of which were ardent genealogical researchers, so even in childhood she was aware of most of this -- except for the Quebec connection, which we learned about only recently.

 We haven't used "double dates" in this database.
 Hal Bradley, who made the same decision for his own site, has a good explanation of the issues.